 Screen and Peer-Review Process

 Peer-reviewers assess submissions for scientific accuracy, rigour and overall stylistic consistency.
 In very rare cases, peer-reviewers may request additional experiments or data analysis, which will prompt an additional round of review.
-Very few articles are rejected during the peer-review process – JULS is committed to ensuring quality articles that pass the initial screen be published once modified to an appropriate standard.
+Very few articles are rejected during the peer-review process – the JULS is committed to ensuring quality articles that pass the initial screen be published once they are modified to an appropriate standard.
 Examples of rejection at the review stage include obsolescence of a core dataset or controversial developments in foundational models.

 The target time between submission and a review decision by the JULS Editorial and Faculty Review Boards for 2020-2021 is approximately 6-8 weeks.

 Once articles pass through peer-review and are accepted for publication, manuscripts proceed to be typeset and published online via the JULS Online system.
 After acceptance, submissions may be cited as “in press” at JULS.
 Full citation information will be available upon online publication.
 Individual manuscripts throughout the term are collated into the annual print issue, which is generally published in June.
 All authors, reviewers, and funding personnel are invited to request copies of printed issues, free of charge.